pakinui/andie/README.md

 - File menu (Export image)
 - Keyboard shortcut: `Ctrl`(Windows) / `COMMAND`(macOS) + `E`
 ### Testing
 No formal testing framework used, but tests to ensure that if the user typed a filename without a file format (i.e. ‘.png’) then the image would automatically be saved as a ‘.png’.
+Tests were also run for if the user put an invalid file type extension when exporting the image.
+This results in the files invalid extension type being overwritten and the image is saved as '.png'.
 Also tested that users were able to open exported images on their computer as well as, opening a previously exported image and it was still able to be edited in ANDIE.
+Tests on exporting all types of editied images as well as unedited images produced expected outcomes.

 ### Issues:
 - No known issues